Supported by Artlinks.

 6. 100 copies will be made; every author of selected image and letter will receive a copy, the rest will be distributed to interested parties.

 7. Date and location of book launch & screenings TBC.

 8. Deadline for invited artists and writers: November 1st.

 READ BELOW TO GET A BETTER SENSE OF THE ORIGINS AND AIMS OF THE PROJECT.

 ORPHAN is a project first conceived in 2011 as a callout to artists and others involved in the making and distribution of art in Ireland.
 Each submitted image would reveal some aspect of the art making or exhibition process that was ‘orphaned’ in the process of making things right, professional, perfect.
 Each image was to be displayed in a publication, anonymously.
 The project was not about promoting the artist or art institution, but to proffer a view at the extraneous behaviours of the artist, beyond professionalism and towards some kind of vulnerable, shameful, joyful or uncomfortable truth.

 Using psychoanalysis as a framework, something I have done in previous projects, like Deep-Seated (2016) and Madder Lake (2017), ORPHAN reaches out to artists nationally and internationally to reveal the deep-seated natures and nurtures behind their work and life through the submission of images and/or handwritten letters.

 Selected images and letters (invited and open submission) will target the emotions and desires that undergirds art, artist and artistic life, but isn’t always shared or made explicit in the white-cube or public-sphere display of art.
 ORPHAN propagandises the privacy of the individual in an era when privacy is a false commodity.

-These images will form a booklet and inspire orphaned splices of text that will offset the images in the booklet.
+These images will form a booklet and inspire orphaned splices of text and images that will offset the submitted images in the booklet.